 Redwing nesting and breeding habits

-The nest site can be in a tree, bush, rotten tree stump, or even direct on the ground on a bank.
+The nest site of the Redwing can be in a tree, bush, rotten tree stump, or even direct on the ground on a bank.
 The nest is made of twigs, grass, lichen and moss, and sometimes with an inner lining of mud, with the final lining being normally made up of fine grass.
 The overall final structure makes a substantial cup, with only the female bird having taken part in the construction.
 There are one or two broods per year of 5-6 eggs, and again only the female carries out the task of incubation.
 Thankfully, the male bird does get involved in feeding the young, and shares this role with the female.

 Redwing history and population trends

 The first record of breeding Redwings in the UK was 1925, and this in Sutherland in the north of Scotland.
 Since then numbers have grown but also fluctuated, and it’s believed that there are still no more than 100 breeding pairs.
-Therefore the trend has been one of very moderate increase over the last 90 years or so, and to give this more context the number of wintering Redwings which arrive on our shores from northern mainland Europe each autumn, is estimated at around 690,000.
+Therefore the trend has been one of very moderate increase over the last 90 years or so, and to give this more context the number of wintering Redwings which arrive on our shores from northern mainland Europe and Iceland each autumn, is estimated at around 690,000.
 However, the trend has been for a slight decline in numbers over recent decades.

 Behaviour traits of Redwing